uscensusbureau/SABLE/README.md

 ## Organization of Files

 The following organization of files and folders on a Linux/Unix system is assumed.
-The ```pdf2txt.py``` program comes with the PDFMiner3K Python module. <br />

 ### Python Programs

+As mentioned above, the ```pdf2txt.py``` program comes with the PDFMiner3K Python module.

 ```
 /pdf2txt.py